-At another time, and still more recently, when it was customary for him to tell his family that they need not be disappointed or alarmed, if he should die before morning, he said to a brother, "I feel like one at a way-station, on the platform, with my trunk packed, the state of the state of waiting for the cars."
+At another time, and still more recently, when it was customary for him to tell his family that they need not be disappointed or alarmed, if he should die before morning, he said to a brother, "I feel like one at a way-station, on the platform, with my trunk packed, waiting for the cars."
 The chariot of the Lord at length came, and brother Wm.
 H. Raper ascended to mansions on high.